artemshar/artemshar/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Web / Frontend developer.
+I'm Web / Frontend developer since 2016.
 I’m currently working on my pet-projects, and I'm open for a new job.

 Experience: